New Southgate Cemetery Bill [HL] 2015-16 to 2016-17

 If you are "specially and directly affected" by this Bill you may oppose the Bill or seek its amendment before a Select Committee in either or both Houses.
 If you present a "petition" against the bill at the appropriate times (during a "petitioning period") you may be able to have your views on the bill heard by the Committee (in whichever House you petition).

 There are specific times when petitions can be presented.
 The petitioning periods in both Houses have now ended and there will be no further opportunity to petition against this Bill.
-The petitioning period in the House of Commons is 5pm on Monday 24 October 2016.
 The petitioning period in the House of Lords ended on 8 February 2016.
+The petitioning period in the House of Commons ended on 24 October 2016.
+No petitions were presented against this Bill in either House.
 Further information about petitioning can be found by following the link or you can contact the House of Commons Private Bill Office.
 Staff in the office will be happy to answer any questions you may have about the process of opposing a private bill.

 Summary of the New Southgate Cemetery Bill [HL] 2015-16 to 2016-17To confer powers upon New Southgate Cemetery and Crematorium Limited and the National Spiritual Assembly of the Bahá'is of the United Kingdom to extinguish rights of burial and disturb human remains in respect of New Southgate Cemetery for the purpose of increasing the space for interments; and for connected purposes.